BitcoinMechanic/datum-guides/README.md

 ## Debian

+Important: This is designed to work on a brand new installation of Debian.
+Do not attempt to run this on a machine you've already been using for other stuff, especially if it's already been running a Bitcoin node.

 Note: If you make a mistake with the folllowing steps, start over with a fresh install of Debian.

 ### Install Git and Clone the Installation Repo